Tag: philosophy

 Mandatory voting: a moral obligation

 Did you know that only 5 First World nations have compulsory voting systems?
 Australia is one of these 5.
-Do have a read of this article, which I wrote recently for The Spectator Australia on the topic of mandatory voting and what it means for you if you are an Australian citizen.
-This is an […]
+Do have a read of this article, which I wrote recently for The Spectator Australia on the topic of mandatory voting and what it means in the context of being an Australian citizen.
+Published 30th April…